tarikcosovic/GitHero/Commands.md

 git difftool commitId HEAD : Previews th differences in a visual tool like p4merge.. git diff / git difftool : After making a change to preview untracked/unstaged changes

+*Special Markers:
+HEAD - points to the last commit of current branch

-Making aliases:
+*Making aliases:
 git config --global alis.YourAliasNAme "commands you want to mapp"
 Example:
 git config --global alias.hist "log --oneline --graph --decorate --all" This example will make an alias which we can use as ' git hist ' and would run the specified alias code

-Common and usefull Git Bash commands
+*Common and usefull Git Bash commands

 > file.format : Create a new file from git bash touch file.format : Create a new file with specified format